NC.gov Privacy Statement

 Web Site Security

 For Web site security purposes and to ensure that this service remains available to all users, this computer system employs software programs to monitor network traffic to identify unauthorized attempts to upload or change information, or otherwise cause damage.
+Use of this site constitutes consent to such monitoring.
+Unauthorized attempts to upload information and/or change information on this Web site are strictly prohibited and subject to legal action to include the Computer Fraud and Abuse Act of 1986.

 Government records in North Carolina generally are public in nature.
 The public policy of the State of North Carolina as established by the General Assembly is to "provide that, as a general rule, the public would have liberal access to public records."